andik101/redis-kubernetes/README.md

    - Redis Master service: Points to the master, where read-write operations can be performed
        > **Note**: Redis service: Exposes port 6379

-For operations, access the service using port 6379, and query the current master using (redis-cli or k8s exec)
+For operations, access the service using port 6379, and query the current master using `(redis-cli or kubectl exec)`

 ### Using password